kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

     *   **Container-level Validation**: Ensures the proposed container memory limit is not decreased below its current container cgroup usage.
 Note that this check is insufficient if dynamic kernel-level page charge migration has temporarily shifted memory charges to another container (see [Memory Attribution & cgroup Limits](#memory-attribution--cgroup-limits)).
     *   **Pod-level Validation**: For pods with enforced Pod-level cgroup limits (e.g., pods with pod-level limits specified, Guaranteed pods, or Burstable pods where all containers specify limits), the Kubelet validates the proposed aggregate Pod limit against the Pod-level cgroup usage.
 This acts as a reliable backstop since it compares against the aggregate memory footprint regardless of charge migration.
 *   **Volume-level Safety Options**: For shrinking the volume `sizeLimit` itself, we will consider one of two options (to be finalized prior to Beta):
-    1.  **Error Reporting Enhancement**: Assume the generic kernel `EINVAL` error implies that the volume size limit shrink failed because the volume usage exceeds the new desired limit, and improve the error message accordingly.
+    1.  **Error Reporting Enhancement**: Assume the generic kernel error implies that the volume size limit shrink failed because the volume usage exceeds the new desired limit, and provide a custom error message in the `PodResizeInProgress` condition.
     2.  **Active Pre-Resize Validation**: Actually add an additional validation check in `KuberuntimeManager` that compares the actual bytes stored in the volume against the new desired `sizeLimit` before attempting the remount.
 If this check fails, the Kubelet will block the resize.
 This check is subject to a TOCTOU (time-of-check to time-of-use) race condition.

 The Kubelet will periodically retry the resize operation until it succeeds, is cancelled, or the Pod terminates.

 #### emptyDir Size Limit Monitoring and Eviction

 The Kubelet runs a local storage capacity monitoring system (part of the eviction manager) to ensure that the space usage of `emptyDir` volumes does not exceed their volume size limits, and triggers evictions when necessary.
-The eviction manager currently checks the `sizeLimit` defined in the Pod spec and compares it to the volume usage of the Pod.

-For memory-backed volumes, the eviction manager is updated to instead inspect the actual `sizeLimit` by reading the actual capacity from the pod volume stats.
-This ensures that the eviction manager does not trigger evictions due to changes in the desired `sizeLimit`, but only when the actual `sizeLimit` is exceeded.
+For memory-backed `emptyDir` volumes (`medium: Memory`), the eviction manager skips size limit eviction when `InPlacePodVerticalScalingMemoryBackedVolumes` is enabled.
+Because memory-backed volumes are backed by `tmpfs`, their size limit is enforced directly by the Linux kernel, returning `ENOSPC` when the volume size limit is reached.
+Eviction manager enforcement is not needed.

 ### Interaction with Ephemeral Storage: Resource Accounting and Eviction